 Supplementary Figure 2.
 POLE2 knockdown RCC cell lines are successfully constructed

 (A) A498 and ACHN cells were infected with shCtrl or shPOLE2 lentivirus for 72 h and then captured the fluorescent signal by fluorescence microscopy.
 (B-C) The knockdown efficiency of POLE2 in A498 and ACHN cells infected with shCtrl or shPOLE2 lentivirus was detected by (C) qRT-PCR or (D) western blot, GAPDH served as loading control. **P<0.01, ***P<0.001.

+Supplementary Figure 3.
+Knockdown of POLE2 expression inhibits RCC cell proliferation and migration

+(A) The clone formation ability of A498 cells infected with shPOLE2#2 lentivirus was detected by clone formation assays.
+(B) The migration ability of A498 cells infected with shPOLE2#2 lentivirus was detected by Transwell assays.
+(C) The clone formation ability of A498 and ACHN cells infected with shPOLE2#2 lentivirus was detected by soft agar colony formation assays.